PdoyleC/Portfolio-1-Project/README.md

   * There is a benefits section to let the user know about how puzzle can improve your game.
   * The puzzle page is there for club members to test themselves on a weekly basis with new chess problems.
   * This page will attract users to come back to the site to check for new problems.
-  * There is 4 problems, Beginner - Intermediate - Advanced - GrandMaster, for different user levels.
+  * There are 4 problems, Beginner - Intermediate - Advanced - GrandMaster, for different user levels.
-  * Advanced and GrandMaster puzzles images, don't have the square identifiers around the edge, as it'll challenge advanced users to learn the layout of a board.
+  * Advanced and Grandmaster puzzles images, don't have the square identifiers around the edge, as it'll challenge advanced users to learn the layout of a board.

       ![Hero Image](documentation/puzzle.jpg)